International9/Python-VectorN-Library/README.md

 Heavily Inspired By Unity's Ones To Make People's Life Easier Instead Of Them Needing To Handle Positions Manually Or Use Lists.

-Also Has Static Functions Such As: 'Dot', 'Angle', 'Ditstance' Etc...
+Also Has Static Functions Such As: 'Dot', 'Angle', 'Distance' Etc...
 To Again - Stop Manually Having To Write These Functions.

 Contents:
 -